Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/asset-automation.md

 This automation is specific to an asset entity, which can be used as part of an [Auto Task](/servicemanager-config/customize/service-manager-auto-tasks) on an asset or from a request workflow.

 ## Get Asset Information
-Use this node to get information about a specified asset.
-Once the information about an asset is available to the auto task or workflow, this information can be used with decision nodes
+Retrieve data for a specific asset to use in decision nodes or subsequent workflow steps.

 ![Asset Automation](/_books/servicemanager-config/images/workflow-asset-get-info.png)

-#### Available Tasks
+### Available tasks

-Selecting a task will determine the available output variables.
-The Basic Asset Task can be used to get the basic details that are available on all assets.
-All the other available tasks refer to specific asset classes.
+The selected task determines the available output variables.
+Use **Basic Asset** or **Get Asset Custom Properties** for attributes common to all assets.
+Other tasks retrieve data specific to asset classes:

 * Basic Asset
+* Get Asset Custom Properties
 * Get Computer Peripheral Asset Details
 * Get Computer System Asset Details
 * Data Processing Record Asset